Antoniorios17/deployment_elastic_beanstalk/README.md

 # KuraLabs

 Deployment 1
-Deploying a flask application using AWS Elastic Beanstalk
+Build test and deploy a flask application on Jenkins and deploy using AWS Elastic Beanstalk

 ## Table of contents